quachphu/AI-Automation/README.md

 1. Replace the contents of `emails.csv` with your data
 2. Make sure the CSV has these columns: `id`, `sender`, `subject`, `body`
-3. Run the program using either Python or Node.js version
+3. Run the program using Python

 ## 💡 Use Cases